 Fortunately, she had multi-factor authentication in place, and a text message alerted her to the attempt.

-“That stopped someone, whomever it was, and obviously I changed the password, and it never happened again,” she says.
+“That stopped someone, whomever it was, and obviously I changed the password, and it never happened again”, she says.

+Today, cyber safety is an integral part of her routine.
 Changing passwords every two months is one of the disciplines she has adopted, and she strives to stay up to date on emerging threats through continuous learning.

 She recently graduated from the Cyber Wardens program and plans to recommend it to her clients.